 Well, our prediction is, the accelerated CTV expansion will be happening, BUT it won’t be happening until Q4 2022 – 2023.

 Yes, social video will matter, but TikTok – not so much

-Nonetheless, even though up to 80% of millennials, for instance, currently refer to social video content, when shopping online (per some marketing automation experts), social video platforms will need to reconsider their business models to keep their leading market positions in 2024.
+Nonetheless, even though up to 80% of millennials, for instance, currently refer to social video content (and the Instagram stats prove this point), when shopping online (per some marketing automation experts), social video platforms will need to reconsider their business models to keep their leading market positions in 2024.

 While the viewership numbers have been continuously hitting record highs during the pandemic, the audience willingness to watch short, entertaining video content on their mobile devices will only be increasing with time.
 And yes, they’re ready to accept native product placements in videos (including video podcasting works), and short ad breaks in-between, of course, as long as the content itself is good.

 In this respect, while forecasting somewhat the downfall of the giant when it’s on the top of its game (pardon the allegory, but the partnership will UEFA EURO 2020 is a big deal) isn’t the most expected move, it’s hard to ignore the fact that TikTok’s business model won’t be surviving in its current state by 2024.

 The app’s exponential growth in 2020 with over 80 million daily active users only in the U.S. is, undoubtedly, unprecedented, and ByteDance is definitely making a lot of revenue from in-app purchases and advertising, but such business success will inevitably lead to the company’s diversification of investment into new apps and services to ensure its continuous growth.